bhits/pep-api/README.md

 ### Commands

 This is a [Spring Boot](https://projects.spring.io/spring-boot/) project and serves the API via an embedded Tomcat instance, therefore there is no need for a separate application server to run this service.
-+ Run as a JAR file: `java -jar pep-x.x.x-SNAPSHOT.jar <additional program arguments>`
++ Run as a JAR file: `java -jar pep-api-x.x.x-SNAPSHOT.jar <additional program arguments>`
-+ Run as a Docker Container: `docker run -d bhits/pep:latest <additional program arguments>`
++ Run as a Docker Container: `docker run -d bhitsdev/pep-api:latest <additional program arguments>`

 *NOTE: In order for this API to fully function as a microservice in C2S Application, it is also required to setup the dependency microservices and support level infrastructure.
-Please refer to the [C2S Deployment Guide](https://github.com/bhits/consent2share/releases/download/2.1.0/c2s-deployment-guide.pdf) for instructions to setup the C2S infrastructure.*
+Please refer to the [C2S Deployment Guide](https://github.com/bhits-dev/consent2share/releases/download/2.1.0/c2s-deployment-guide.pdf) for instructions to setup the C2S infrastructure.*

 ## Configure

-This API utilizes [`Configuration Server`](https://github.com/bhits/config-server) which is based on [Spring Cloud Config](https://github.com/spring-cloud/spring-cloud-config) to manage externalized configuration, which is stored in a `Configuration Data Git Repository`.
-We provide a [`Default Configuration Data Git Repository`]( https://github.com/bhits/c2s-config-data).
+This API utilizes [`Configuration Server`](https://github.com/bhits-dev/config-server) which is based on [Spring Cloud Config](https://github.com/spring-cloud/spring-cloud-config) to manage externalized configuration, which is stored in a `Configuration Data Git Repository`.
+We provide a [`Default Configuration Data Git Repository`]( https://github.com/bhits-dev/c2s-config-data).

 This API can run with the default configuration, which is targeted for a local development environment.
 Default configuration data is from three places: `bootstrap.yml`, `application.yml`, and the data which `Configuration Server` reads from `Configuration Data Git Repository`.
 Both `bootstrap.yml` and `application.yml` files are located in the `resources` folder of this source code.